St Andrews – William & Mary joint degree

 • 38 IB points

-Other qualifications and entrance requirements will be assessed at the equivalent level to the above listed examples.
+Other qualifications and entry requirements will be assessed at the equivalent level to the above listed examples.

 The tuition fee for all students on the BA (International Honours) is the same regardless of domicile, and will always be the pound sterling equivalent of the US dollar amount per year, as converted on 1 June preceding the start of each academic year.